-If you are wavering between a FUE hair transplant and hair plugs, this guide will lead you through definitions and differences so that you are aware of everything before you make a decision.
+If you are currently looking at the battle of hair plugs vs transplant, this guide will lead you through definitions and differences so that you are aware of everything before you make a decision.

-FUE hair transplant is a modern method of hair transplant.
-FUE, also known, as Follicular Unit Extraction is an advanced technology that works to give you the most natural looking hair transplant possible.
+FUE hair transplant is a modern hair transplantation procedure.
+Follicular Unit Extraction FUE sometimes called follicular unit transplantation FUT is an advanced technology that works to give you the most natural-looking hair transplant possible.

 Small grafts of hair are taken from an appropriate area on the back of the head, which is called the donor area, and it is transplanted onto the problematic areas, which is known as the recipient area.
 The hair is then implanted in groups of 1 to 4 hairs, to replicate natural hair growth.

 There are no gaps or visible changes in the donor area and the whole procedure is done with microsurgery which leaves no scars in general.
 The results mimic natural hair growth and show no obvious scaring, making it difficult to tell you’ve had a hair transplant.